Have a project in mind?Let’s get in touch!

 Healthcare systems around the world struggle with unsustainability.
 Especially during a tough year of the Covid crisis.
-Tech innovations are giving industry opportunities to grow.
+Tech innovations are giving the industry opportunities to grow.
 Thus, with all the outcomes of the pandemic, some countries support and develop digital health strategies.
 One of the trends that are growing for a while is smartphone usage to deliver health care services.
 As per statistics, the medical mobile apps market worldwide is estimated to reach over $11 billion by 2025.

-According to a survey, only in January 2021 alone, 4.66 billion people around the world used the Internet.
+According to a survey, only in January 2022 alone, 4.66 billion people around the world used the Internet.
 Almost 5.22 billion people use a mobile phone today.
 Unique mobile users have grown by 1.8 percent (93 million) since January 2020.
-No wonder that mobile health apps have become the driving force of the healthcare industry.
+No wonder mobile health apps have become the driving force of the healthcare industry.

 Healthcare apps support you in accomplishing health-related tasks.
 People use such applications for various purposes like diagnosing patients remotely, controlling pregnancy, monitoring weight loss as well as stress, smoking cessation, etc. These are examples of mHealth (Mobile + Health) use.
 The market for these applications is growing rapidly, bringing thousands of applications aimed at various health care goals.
 According to Mobius MD, there are now more than 318,000 health programs available in major app stores.
 More than 60 percent of people have downloaded the mHealth program.

 There are two main categories of healthcare apps:

 Health care workers use medical devices and apps for many purposes as well.
 According to the research, the reasons may be grouped under a few categories: administration, health record maintenance, and access, communications and consulting, reference, and medical education.